rotki/rotki/docs/source_install.md

 Install all the requirements:

     $ sudo pip install -r requirements.txt

+If you want to also have the developer requirements in order to develop rotkehlchen then do:

+    $ pip install -r requirements_dev.txt

 **Important note**: Make sure that pysqlcipher3 is properly installed.
 If